PUTvision/thermo-hardware-benchmark/README.md

 # Hardware Benchmark of Presence Monitoring in Thermal Images

-This is an official repository for *Efficient People Counting in Thermal Images: The Benchmark of Resource-Constrained Hardware* paper.
+> This is the official repository of the paper: [*Efficient People Counting in Thermal Images: The Benchmark of Resource-Constrained Hardware*](https://ieeexplore.ieee.org/document/9964383).

-The repository includes code for reproducing obtained results in the aforementioned publication and is organized as follows:
+The repository includes the code for reproducing experiments and obtaining results from the aforementioned publication.
+This repository is organized as follows:
 - [thermo](./thermo/) directory contains code and scripts related to model training, optimization, and quantization phases,
-- [evaluation](./evaluation/) folder consists of hardware deployment, inference and evaluation tools.
+- [evaluation](./evaluation/) folder consists of hardware deployment, inference, and evaluation tools.

 ## Table of contents